 North Bay’s Nordic Ski Club features a series of concentric loops that combine for a total distance of 50 km.
 All of the trails, except the Green Trail, are groomed for both classic and skate techniques.
 The Green Trail is narrower and groomed for classic skiing only.
 The club also has a challenging 800 m sprint trail, a large stadium field, and lights for night skiing on approximately 2.5 km of trail.

-Our Nordic Skiing Package includes your accommodations, a full hot chef-cooked plated breakfast, 3-course plated dinner per person in our very own Explore Your Senses dining room as well as your day rate ski pass.
+Our Nordic Skiing Package includes your accommodations, a full hot chef-cooked plated breakfast, a $30 per person food credit in our new Modern Pub style restaurant The Pinewood Tap & Grill as well as your day rate ski pass.

 Starting at $225.99*